Sketch-based community detection in evolving networks: Numerical Results

-It is important to note that the network gradually interpolates between the fully merged and fully split states.
-The planted partitions, on the other hand, undergo an instantaneous transition between these state.
-This discrepancy means we cannot expect that the estimated partitions will exactly match the planted partitions.
+The plot in \fref{fig:MergeSplit}(b) shows the estimated number of communities as a function of time for the proposed algorithm, as well as for \Dinh/ and \acs{ESPRA}.
+We omit \StdInd/ and \Yang/ as they cannot handle the merge and split processes.
+Although the benchmark groundtruth undergoes an instantaneous transition between merged and split states, the network itself gradually interpolates between these states.
+This discrepancy in timescales, along with the fact that the benchmark sets the transition at the theoretical detectability limit, means we cannot expect the estimated partitions to exactly match the planted partitions.
 Indeed, all three algorithms overestimate the span of time during which the communities are merged.
-This is as expected since the benchmark defines the instantaneous transition to occur at the theoretical detectability limit.

-For the proposed algorithm, nodes start being misclassified at $t\!=\!19$.
-This is expected due to the shrinking density gap $\pin\!-\!\pinterclusteffective$, as described in \sref{alg:MainAlg}.
-Nonetheless, for the proposed algorithm, the times at which the estimated communities merge and split more closely match the corresponding event times in the benchmark.
+The estimates of the proposed algorithm are shown in \fref{fig:MergeSplit}(c), where we can see that nodes start being misclassified at $\snaptime\!=\!13$.
+This is expected due to the shrinking gap between $\pin$ and the intercommunity edge densities, as described in \sref{sec:SummaryAlg}.
+Nonetheless, the proposed algorithm detects the merge much closer to the benchmark's merge time than the other two algorithms.
+We note that using larger values of $\DetectThresh$ in condition \eqref{eqn:algdetectmerge} will result in an earlier detection of the merge.
+In this way, $\DetectThresh$ can act as a tuning parameter to adjust the sensitivity of the merge detection.

+For studying the performance of the algorithms' split detection, we show the exact recovery limit for the sketch as a vertical white dashed line in \fref{fig:MergeSplit}(a).
+The proposed algorithm detects the split close to this limit, although we point out that the detection could be shifted earlier by increasing the sketch size.
+Despite clustering the full network, for which estimation should be easier, \acs{ESPRA} does not exceed the performance of the proposed algorithm, and \Dinh/ fares even worst.